Don’t Be Afraid To Ask Your Guest How To Make The Event Perfect!

 Since mobile devices are quick usage items, don’t ask survey-takers to write a novel when they could quickly share feedback with drop-down options, buttons, or checkboxes.
 Typing long sentences on a mobile device can be tedious, limiting free responses to questions that can be answered with short responses will help you get more.

 Push notifications are excellent ways to collect information about a single topic or question quickly.
-For example, after your Keynote speaker concludes in the big session, you can send attendees who have your event app a question such as “What did you think of our Keynote?
+For example, after your Keynote speaker concludes the big session, you can send attendees who have your event app a question such as “What did you think of our Keynote?
 Please rate 1 – 5.

 Recipients will quickly respond while the content is still fresh in their minds.
 This may not be the approach to take when you want to dive deep into understanding what people liked or don’t want to see again, but it’s an excellent way to know how something performed quickly.